 Thoroughly read food labels and ingredient lists of products, avoid products inadequately labeled or that you suspect may contain an allergen your child should avoid.
 Many food manufacturers have phone numbers you can call to ask about allergens in their products.

 If you child is severely allergic, you may need to be careful of cross-contact and cross-contamination.
 This is when your child touches a surface that an allergen was in contact with before.19 For example, if your child has a peanut allergy and they touch a counter where a peanut butter sandwich was made previously but the surface was not cleaned well, your child may have an allergic reaction.

 Another cross-contamination example is if a knife or other utensil was used for one allergenic food before being used for another food without being washed between.

 Be prepared to combat exposure to an allergen

-If you or your child has already been diagnosed with a food allergy, keep antihistamine and epinephrine (if prescribed by your physician) with you (or with your child if she is away from you) at all times.
-Speak with your pediatrician or allergist to have a plan of action in place should exposure to an allergen occur.
+If you or your child has already been diagnosed with a food allergy, keep antihistamine and epinephrine (if prescribed by your physician) with you and/or your child always.
+Speak with your child’s pediatrician or allergist to have a plan of action in place should exposure to an allergen occur.